Thommzy/product-ios-hub/README.md

 - Hebrew RTL layout is applied at the view level but some UIKit components in the login screen do not fully respect RTL without additional configuration.

-- The app has not been tested on iPad.
-Layout may break on larger screen sizes.